NIS2 in Germany

 Official guidance

-Detailed guidance for implementing measures by the EU, BSI, or public associations is not yet known, but there will certainly be developments throughout 2024.
+Detailed guidance for implementing measures by German BSI or public associations is not yet known, but there will certainly be developments throughout 2024.
 Similarly, there are still no official adaptions of existing Cybersecurity Standards such as ISO 27001 or C5 to NIS2 available.

-Existing ISMS certifications will generally not be sufficient for NIS2 requirements – the scope of NIS2 could go beyond existing certificates, and the mentioned measures are sometimes deeper and broader than typical frameworks.
+Existing ISMS certifications will generally not be sufficient for NIS2 – scope of NIS2 might be beyond existing certificates and measures are sometimes deeper.

 EU Implementing acts